My Approach to Coaching

 Subsequent sessions may be longer or shorter than the initial session depending on your coaching agenda.
 Some people find more frequent shorter sessions helpful (e.g. 60 minutes), whereas others would prefer to work in-depth over a number of hours (e.g. half day).

 You may find that one or two sessions is enough to get clarity and establish a plan for your professional goals, whereas other people can benefit from a more long-term relationship.
+We will discuss the number of sessions and duration of coaching, as the relationship progresses and we develop a plan for your development.

 If you are prepared to allow me to record a session, I will listen back to reflect on my own experience as a coach and I may also share this with my supervisor who will listen to the session, provide me with feedback and then delete the recording.
 They have no interest in what you have to say, but are instead looking at the way that I respond to your coaching needs and to check that I am practicing in line with my own coaching values, ethics and professional standards.